 You shouldn't base the amount you borrow or choose your career just for the possibility of loan forgiveness.
 However, if you already have the debt or are already considering these eligible fields, loan forgiveness may help you a great deal.

 We've put together an eBook of more than 100 different student loan forgiveness plans, but here are the more commonly used federal programs designed to help you erase your federal student loan debt.

 If you enter into a teaching profession, you might qualify for loan forgiveness.
 You must have been teaching full time for 5 consecutive years in an eligible low-income school in an eligible subject.

 The U.S. Department of Education keeps a directory of which schools are eligible.
-If you've just graduated, check schools before you apply.
+If you've just graduated, check schools before you apply for jobs.
 If you're already in this field, see if your school qualifies.
-Depending on what you teach, where you teach, and how long you've been teaching, you may be eligible for anywhere from up to $5,000 or up to $17,500.
+Depending on what you teach, where you teach, and how long you've been teaching, you may be eligible to have anywhere from up to $5,000 or up to $17,500 forgiven.

 Public Service Loan Forgiveness

 Public Service Loan Forgiveness is very similar to Teacher Loan Forgiveness in that it's partly your work service that makes you eligible.
 You may be eligible for loan forgiveness if you work full time for an eligible public service or nonprofit employer (it doesn't matter what your actual job is) and you've made 120 eligible, on-time Direct loan payments after October 1, 2007, over at least 10 years.

 The loans have to be Direct loans, so if you have other federal loans, you'll need to consolidate into the Direct Loan program to potentially qualify.
 Payments made to your loans before you consolidate into the Direct Loan program don't count toward your eligible payments.